konfiger/konfiger.github.io/README.md

 | --------------- | -------------
 | hasNext() | Check if the KonfigerStream has another KonfigerObject in it before reading
 | next() | The current KonfigerObjeect in the stream
-| isEscaping() | Check if the konfiger stream is configured to escape and unescape special characters
-| setEscaping(Boolean) | Change the stream to enable/disable escaping and unescape special characters.
-This can be used to disable special character escaping if it causing error.
 | isTrimingKey() | Check if the stream is configured to trim key
 | setTrimingKey(Boolean) | Change the stream to enable/disable key trimming
 | getCommentPrefix() | Get the prefix string that indicate a pair entry if commented